Advances in Atmospheric Sciences

 Advances in Atmospheric Sciences (AAS) publishes original articles, letters, comments and responses, data description documents and reviews.
 AAS also includes a News & Views section, featuring research highlights, project reports, and meeting summaries.

 AAS is published by Springer and indexed by SCI database.
-Its latest Impact Factor is 1.819.
-For more information about AAS, please visit https://www.springer.com/376
+The current SCI impact factor is 2.583.
+For more information about AAS, please visit https://www.springer.com/376 .